WeiXinFam/JavaScript/FreeCodeCamp/ES6.md

 };
 ```

+Note the function with no name, is also called anonymous function.

 #### Function Parameters

 If we have a single parameter, We can omit the enclosing the parentheses around the single parameter